 Once you’ve taken your iconic snapshot holding up the Leaning Tower, head to Italy’s dramatic Ligurian Coast.
 Find out about taking the train from Pisa to La Spezia.

 Now that you’ve visited one of Italy’s most recognized monuments, you can move on to the western coastline along Liguria and the port city of La Spezia.
-Located directly on the Gulf of La Spezia, this historic coastal capital is one of the main departure points for trains to the Cinque Terre and ferries to the Cinque Terre, Lerici, and Portovenere.
+Located directly on the Gulf of La Spezia, this historic coastal capital is one of the main departure points for trains to Cinque Terre, and ferries to Cinque Terre, Lerici, and Portovenere.

-Pisa and La Spezia are a mere 52.5 miles (84.6 km) apart, but driving in the center of La Spezia is famously tricky and navigating the small coastal villages nearby almost impossible.
-It’s much better to take the train to reach the La Spezia and to explore the coastline north and south.
+Pisa and La Spezia are a mere 52.5 miles (84.6 km) apart, but driving in the center of La Spezia is known to be tricky, and navigating the small coastal villages nearby is almost impossible.
+It’s much better to take the train to reach the La Spezia and to explore the northern and southern coastlines.

 Frequent Trains from Pisa to La Spezia